Stono/docker-nzbget/README.md

 From there you can start it with `sudo fig up -d` and connect to it on:
   - http://127.0.0.1
   - https://127.0.0.1 (self signed certificate, unique to each container instance)

+## Storage
+As you can see above, /storage is a persistent volume which you can mount.
+If you mount an empty directory the startup script will automatically create:
+  - config
+  - config/nzbget.conf
+  - config/ssl/_certs_
+  - dst
+  - inter
+  - nzb
+  - queue
+  - scripts
+  - tmp

+They're all pretty standard from the config.
+At the moment, things aren't that configurable, so many sure if you mount a /storage volume where config/nzbget.conf already exists, your directories match those above.